Breathe Better with Whole-Home Air Filtration in San Antonio

 The High Efficiency Particulate Air, or HEPA, filter, was designed to keep scientists safe from radiation as they built an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

-These filters have a MERV rating of 1721, depending on the brand.
-This rating shows how successfully a filter can clear pollutants from the air.
+These filters have a MERV rating of 1721, depending on the kind.
+This rating indicates how successfully a filter can pull out pollutants from the air.

 Because of their high-efficiency filtration abilities, HEPA filters are thick and can limit airflow.
-It’s important to check with San Antonio Air Service Experts to make sure your heating and cooling system can work with one.
+It’s important to ask San Antonio Air Service Experts to make sure your heating and cooling system can work with one.

 Media air cleaners are denser than common air filters.
 They’re often four to five times wider—or more.
 This barrier fits snugly against your HVAC equipment.